 Filing a report of sexual assault with the Brown Department of Public Safety (DPS) does not require you to pursue criminal charges against your offender.
 We believe in empowering a victim of a crime to make their own decisions, considering ALL of their options.
 Your safety is paramount to us.
 DPS can advise you of your options and can also preserve evidence while you consider your options.
 DPS staff can also advise you on safety planning techniques.
-Reporting to clinical staff in Counseling and Psychological Services (CAPS), clinical staff in Health Services, or pastoral counselors in the Office of the Chaplains and Religious Life does not constitute a subsequent notification to the Department of Public Safety in all cases.
+Meeting with clinical staff in Counseling and Psychological Services (CAPS), clinical staff in Health Services, SHARE Advocates in BWell Health Promotion or pastoral counselors in the Office of the Chaplains and Religious Life does not constitute a subsequent notification to the Department of Public Safety in all cases.